Jarn/jarn.mkrelease/README.txt

 1. Check in modified files.

-2. Tag the release in Subversion.
+2. Tag the release in SCM.

 3. Package up an egg.